 Making Passover Accessible for People Who are Blind, Low Vision, or Print Disabled

-By by Livia Thompson, JBI Executive Director
+By Livia Thompson, JBI Executive Director

 The declaration of the Passover Seder dinner, “Let all who are hungry come and eat,” can be seen as a powerful call for inclusion.
 It’s an invitation for all who wish to be a part of the Seder ritual to gather around a table together, eat, drink, discuss, and reflect.
 To help ensure our holiday seders are truly inclusive, JBI (founded as the Jewish Braille Institute) offers 18 different accessible Haggadot in all formats, free of charge, for people who are blind, have visual impairments, or print disabilities.